OPEN-NEXT/Skillmatching/README.md

 This class loads an NT-file (in the instantiation case provided by methods from *JSON2NTmapper.java* class) and provides a methods to enrich the file, e.g. with a statement to import the vocabulary of another ontology or setting different prefixes to the ontology.
 Also there are functions to convert the NT-file to another RDF based format. <br>

 *CreateInstances.java* <br>
-This class holds the *main()* method for the project data instantiation.
-It provides all input files and locations.
-Connecting the *OntoModeler.java*, *JSONReader.java*, *JSON2NTmapper.java* and *NTParser.java* classes, it coordinates the calling of methods and handover of parameters and results of methods. <br>
+This class contains the *main()* method for the instantiation of project data.
+It provides variables for prerequisite input files and their locations.
+Connecting the *OntoModeler.java*, *JSONReader.java*, *JSON2NTmapper.java* and *NTParser.java* classes, it coordinates the calling of methods and handover of parameters and results of methods during instantiation. <br>

+*InferenceOntology.java* <br>
+This class provides reasoning functionality, if it is necessary.
+It contains the *main()* method for reasoning and inferencing an instantiated ontology and provides a variable for the ontology IRI to load it and an output variable to save the ontology after reasoning.
+To load the ontology, assert inferences and save the ontology afterwards, the methods of the *OntoModeler.java* class are used. <br>

 *Queries.java* <br>
 This class provides methods to return SPARQL query strings based on the described user flows. <br>